saglea/Final-Project/OffensiveTemplate.md

 The Red Team was able to penetrate `Target 1` and retrieve the following confidential data:
 - Target 1
  - Flag1: b9bbcb33ellb80be759c4e844862482d
  - **Exploit Used**
-      - Used WPScan to enumerate users of the Target 1 WordPress site -Used Brute Force to guess Michael’s password
+      - Used WPScan to enumerate users of the Target 1 WordPress site
+      - Used Brute Force to guess Michael’s password
  - Command:
       - wpscan --url http://192.168.1.110/wordpress/ --enumerate u

 ![redteam2](https://user-images.githubusercontent.com/91024338/143157109-f730c529-0fa3-4934-8e58-291f6b2721f3.JPG)